t-d-k/LibreCrypt/docs/FAQ.md

 *A:*
-*NOTE: This question and answer applies to a future feature* LibreCrypt Explorer does /not/ open any ports, unless the user explicitly turns on the "Map mounted volume to drive letter" option, in which case it opens a single port to allow MS Windows to connect to it for the purposes of mounting the volume under a drive letter.
+*NOTE: This question and answer applies to a future feature* LibreCrypt Explorer does /not/ open any ports, unless the user explicitly turns on the "Map opened container to drive letter" option, in which case it opens a single port to allow MS Windows to connect to it for the purposes of opening the container under a drive letter.

 In this case, the port opened is only accessible to the local system; it cannot be accessed over the internet, or across a LAN.

 * * *
 <a name="js"></a>
-*Q: Why does LibreCrypt Explorer use HTTP and not HTTPS when mapping a volume to a drive letter?*
+*Q: Why does LibreCrypt Explorer use HTTP and not HTTPS when mapping a container to a drive letter?*

 *A:*
 *NOTE: This question and answer applies to a future feature*